erikalbuquerque/ErikAlbuquerque/README.md

 <left>
   <p>Currently focused on front-end development.</p>
-  <p>Looking to collaborate with Front-end projects with ReactJS.</p>
+  <p>Looking to collaborate on front-end projects with ReactJS and NextJs.</p>
 </left>

 <left>